 The Standard is a useful tool in helping to assist public service organisations, to develop and bring about customer focused change; acts as a driver of continuous improvement, a skills development tool and as an independent validation of achievement.

 In August 2009 the Authority underwent a full 2 day assessment against the new Customer Service Excellence (CSE) standard and successfully achieved this award.
-Assessments take place on an annual basis and in 2018, WYFRS was again successful in retaining the award, gaining particular recognition in the following:
+Assessments take place on an annual basis and in 2019, WYFRS was again successful in retaining the award, gaining particular recognition in the following:

 This is an excellent accomplishment recognised and reflected in the Auditors comments:

-‘The Service is a long standing applicant and continues to endorse CSE as a key driver for service improvement and a customer focused approach.
-This year’s application was well prepared with a great proportion of new presented evidence to support the assessment visit.
+‘It is clear that the Service has a customer centric approach that is evident at all levels of the organisation.
+Staff’s insight into their customers’ needs and preferences are fed into planning and service improvement procedures and the resultant actions and initiatives are exemplary.
+Both customers and partners paid testament to the quality of the service they had received and to the caring attitude of staff.
+The Service is a long standing applicant and continues to endorse CSE as a key driver for service improvement and a customer focused approach.
+This year’s application was well prepared with a great proportion of new presented evidence to support the assessment visit.’